whamcloud/Online-Help/docs/Install_Guide/guide.md

 **Note**: Backup and restoration of file system data is beyond the scope of this procedure.

-Intel® Manager for Lustre\* software provides a way to configure Lustre servers as metadata and object storage servers.
+Manager for Lustre\* software provides a way to configure Lustre servers as metadata and object storage servers.
 Such servers are configured into high availability cluster pairs as defined in this
 section: [Building the System – The High Availability Configuration Spec](#building-the-system-the-high-availability-configuration-spec).

-For a high-availability Lustre file system configured and managed by Intel® Manager for Lustre\* software, there must be at least one cluster pair hosting the Management Server (MGS) and a Metadata Server (MDS) for the file system.
+For a high-availability Lustre file system configured and managed by Manager for Lustre\* software, there must be at least one cluster pair hosting the Management Server (MGS) and a Metadata Server (MDS) for the file system.
 With the introduction of Distributed Namespace (DNE), there may be additional metadata server pairs, hosting further MDS